 There’s so much to explore in Cornwall and with our central location we are perfectly positioned for you to get out there and discover the highlights with Great Gardens, picturesque fishing villages and so much more.
-Have a look at our recommendations for the best gardens, villages, museums and shopping – plus our favourite places to get off the beaten track.
+Have a look at our recommendations for the best things to see in Cornwall including gardens, villages, museums and shopping – plus our favourite places to get off the beaten track.

-Less than 10 minutes’ down the road from Pengelly is Godolphin, a National Trust property with beautiful formal gardens, spring-time bluebell woods and a great walk up Godolphin Hill with 360 degree views of the surrounding countryside.
+Less than 10 minutes’ down the road from Pengelly is Godolphin, a National Trust property with beautiful formal gardens, spring-time bluebell woods and a great walk up Godolphin Hill with 360-degree views of the surrounding countryside.
+Of course, if you feel like staying a little closer to your luxury yurt or lakeside lodge then you can enjoy Pengelly’s luscious expanse of private lakes, gardens and meadows – yours to call home for the duration of your holiday in Cornwall.

 St Michael’s Mount in Mounts Bay, near Marazion, is a real highlight of any visit to this area.
 A fairytale-like manor house perched upon an island and surrounded by lush gardens and stunning views of the bay.
 It’s about 25 minutes’ drive from Pengelly, check on the National Trust’s website for times when you can access by boat or by walking across the causeway.